techfort/LokiJS/README.md

 LokiJS is currently at an alpha stage, it is stable but not 100% feature complete.
 As LokiJS is written in Javascript it can be run on any environment supporting javascript such as browsers, node.js/node-webkit, hybrid mobile apps (such as phonegap/cordova), or the jvm through engines such as rhino.

+## Installation

+For browser environments you simply need the lokijs.js file contained in src/

+You can use bower to install lokijs with `bower install lokijs`

+For node environments you can install through `npm install lokijs`.

 ## Roadmap

 * Wider and more specific support for indexes such as unique, compound.